2013 Huang Case in Qatar: Court of Appeals

 The State Department then issued a follow-up statement on October 6, 2014:

 "The U.S. Government continues to closely follow the legal proceedings in Qatar of American citizens Matthew and Grace Huang, whose appeals hearing is set for October 20.
 Mr. and Mrs. Huang have been detained in Qatar since the tragic death of their daughter in January 2013.

 The U.S. Government strongly urges that the Qatari Government immediately lift the travel ban and allow Mr. and Mrs. Huang to return to the United States on a humanitarian basis to be reunited with their children and family, pending the completion of legal proceedings.
 We continue to call on the Qatari Government to bring the case to an expeditious and just conclusion."

 On October 20, 2014, the first appeals hearings for the Huang case began.
 In court, the prosecutor reexamined the forensic pathologist, who read his testimony from a document on his podium.
 The witness contradicted his previous testimony by stating that there was no food or water in Gloria's intestines, and that it was not his job to determine whether she had died of starvation.
-As the Huang's attorney began his cross-examination of the witness, he was stopped by the judge, and not allowed to complete his duty to his clients.
+As the Huang's attorney began his cross-examination of the witness, he was stopped by the judge, and not allowed to complete his cross-examination.
 During the prosecutor's final arguments in which he argued that the children had been purchased and that they had murdered their daughter, Matthew shouted out "You lie!
 You lie!" at the prosecutor, which shocked the courtroom.
 The judges then closed the argument portion of the appeals trial and set the verdict hearing for November 30, 2014.

 Employer pressure to return to work

-The new element is an increasingly bitter legal dispute with Matthew Huang's American employer, MWH Global, which requested — now that he was out of prison — that Matthew return to work or forfeit further pay and benefits.
-In what the employer is calling a personnel issue and Matthew Huang is calling an unrealistic demand that amounts to forced dismissal, he resigned.
+After Matthew Huang was released from custody, a dispute arose between Huang and his American employer, MWH Global, which requested — now that he was out of prison — that Matthew return to work or forfeit further pay and benefits.
+In what the employer called a personnel issue and Matthew Huang called an unrealistic demand that amounted to forced dismissal, he resigned.

 Representation

-Due to the overwhelming medical evidence of Matthew and Grace Huang's innocence, they have been pro bono clients of the California Innocence Project (part of the Innocence Project based at the California Western School of Law in San Diego) since June 2013.
-The Huangs are also represented by Lewis and Roca.
+Due to the medical evidence of Matthew and Grace Huang's innocence, they became pro bono clients of the California Innocence Project (part of the Innocence Project based at the California Western School of Law in San Diego).
+The Huangs were also represented by Lewis and Roca.

-The Huang case is being managed by the Los Angeles-based David House Agency, an international crisis resource agency that has handled other notable cases such as the case of American Hikers in Iran, Amanda Knox, and Jason Puracal.
+The Huang case was managed by the Los Angeles-based David House Agency, an international crisis resource agency that has handled other notable cases such as the case of American Hikers in Iran, Amanda Knox, and Jason Puracal.